 Fact: LASIK is more than 30 years old and no long-term side effects have been documented.

 Fact: Like with any surgery, the equipment is just a tool.
 The surgeon still needs to perform the actual procedure.
-That’s why you want to go to a skilled fellowship-trained or board-certified LASIK surgeon, like CEENTA’s William Hammonds, MD, Scott Jaben, MD, Casey Mathys, MD, and Vipul Shah, MD.
+That’s why you want to go to a skilled fellowship-trained or board-certified LASIK surgeon, like CEENTA’s William Hammonds, MD, and Casey Mathys, MD.
 While they always use the most up-to-date technology, it is their skills as surgeons that ensure you get the best care possible.